EESSI/filesystem-layer/README.md

 ### Firewalls
 To make all communication between the CVMFS services possible, some ports have to be opened on the Stratum 0 (default: port 80), Stratum 1 (default: port 80 and 8000), and local proxy (default: port 3128).
-These default port numbers are listed in `roles/galaxyproject.cvmfs/defaults/main.yml`, but can be overridden in your local configuration file (`local_site_specific_vars.yml`).
+These default port numbers are listed in the file `defaults/main.yml` of the `ansible-cvmfs` role, but can be overridden in your local configuration file (`local_site_specific_vars.yml`).

 The Ansible playbook can update your firewall rules automatically (`firewalld` on Redhat systems, `ufw` on Debian systems), but by default it will not do this.
 If you want to enable this functionality, set `cvmfs_manage_firewall` to `true`.